jinscript/FCND-Motion-Planning/README.md

 4) Put last point in pruned_path.
 5) Return pruned_path.

-Collinearity test done by examine the smallest magnitude eigen value of the covariance matrix of three points.
+Collinearity test is done by examine the smallest magnitude eigen value of the covariance matrix of three points.
-If three points are collinear, its covariance matrix should be low rank and smallest magnitude eigen value should be approximately zero.
+If three points are collinear, the covariance matrix should be low rank and smallest magnitude eigen value should be approximately zero.

 ### Execute the flight